A Running List of China’s 20+ Tofus

 Lovers say it “smells stinky but tastes fresh”.
 The most famous type of stinky tofu comes from Changsha and sports the black/deep blue color of mold.
 Taiwan also has several popular varieties.
 Both tend to be fried, grilled, or stewed, served street-side on a stick.

-China has a long history of mock meats, but this is not one of them.
-Rather, it’s just a type of tofu that is often cooked, in Shanghai styles, like chicken.
-Suji is made by grinding and pressing qianzhang into a log structure, giving the old ingredient a completely new set of textures and cooking properties, while maintaining the ultra-high protein and low beany taste.
-It’s usually fried and stewed, which gives it an indulgent creamy juiciness.
-Suji is rarely eaten outside the Shanghai region, except occasionally in Taiwan.
+Suji is made by brining shredded tofu sheets in alkaline solution, then pressing them into a log structure.
+This transforms the old ingredient into a completely new form, while maintaining the ultra-high protein content and low beany taste.
+Shanghai tofu is usually fried and stewed, which gives it an indulgent creamy juiciness.
+Despite it’s deliciousness, it is rarely eaten outside the Shanghai region, except occasionally in Taiwan.

 Juicy Tofu (baojiangdoufu)

 Inland Yunnan Province has some of China’s most unique tofu varieties.
-One of the them, from Jianshui County, melts.
-Grilled or fried, the tofu’s exterior will harden into an air-tight shell, the hot air inside will expand, and the curds will explode.
-You won’t believe it until you try it.
+One of the them, from Jianshui County, even melts.
+Grilled or fried, the tofu’s exterior hardens into an air-tight shell, encasing hot air pressurized air, which melts and transforms the inside curds.
+You won’t believe it till you try it.

 Charcoal Tofu (qiaohuidoufu)

-Guizhou is the unofficial tofu capital of the world, with 6 of its own unique varieties.
-This one is made by rubbing fresh tofu with charcoal ash and smoking it in the embers.
+Guizhou is the unofficial tofu capital of the world, with over six of its own unique varieties.
+This one is made by rubbing fresh tofu with charcoal ash, then smoking it for 24 hours in warm embers.
 The ash’s alkalinity gives the tofu a unique chewy exterior, while the inside stays remarkably tender.
 This is one of the tastiest tofus to stew.
 It’s unfortunate that no one is making it outside of Guizhou.

 Bubbly Tofu (paodoufu)

-Another variety only available in Guizhou Province.
-Thin paodoufu sheets are dried in the sun until dry and brittle, then baked in hot stones so that they puff up.
-When reconstituted, they maintain their firm, bubbly structure, which resists breakage and allows for maximum flavor absorption.
-An incredible, versatile ingredient that’s entirely shelf stable.
+This is another variety only available in Guizhou Province.
+Thin paodoufu sheets are dried in the sun until dry and brittle, then baked in a large wok filled with hot stones, causing the tofu to puff up.
+When soaked in water and reconstituted, bubbly tofu maintains its firm, porous structure, which resists breakage and allows for maximum flavor absorption.
+This is a highly versatile ingredient that’s entirely shelf stable.